This scholarship will be awarded each of the next four years, beginning in 2018, in tribute to the students who would have been Marisa’s classmates.

 Conditions of Eligibility

-Applicants must meet the following criteria in order to be eligible for the Marisa Tufaro Memorial Community Service Scholarship:
+Applicants must meet the following criteria in order to be eligible for the Marisa Tufaro Memorial Edison High School Scholarship:

 Must be a college-bound senior or a senior planning to attend a vocational or trade school with a cumulative unweighted grade point average of at least 3.0 on a 4.0 scale.